 - Implement analytics tool by end of month

 - Implement support-bot by end of month

 - Add 15 items to knowledge base, based on user searches

 - Design and launch incentive plan, including up to 25% discount

 - Product goal: double average weekly sessions on mobile by end of May

 - Add 3 top integrations to mobile version

-As I noted above, we can define product goals as KPI-driven elements that serve as the bridge between product vision and execution.
+As we noted above, you can think of product goals as KPI-driven elements that serve as the bridge between product vision and execution.

-With that in mind, Product Managers should always be thinking through and re-examining their product goals for both new products and those already on the market.
-They should also remain open to new product goals — because successful products evolve over time, and markets are fickle.
+This is one reason that as a Product Manager, you should always be thinking through and re-examining your product goals (for both your new products and those already on the market).
+You should also remain open to new product goals — because successful products evolve over time, and markets are fickle.